 Recently, while alone and unsupervised, I allowed myself to be goaded into an ill-advised Twitter debate.
 With someone who calls himself Duck Dodgers, no less.
 (For those of you who didn’t see it, you can go to my Twitter account, scroll back to April 8-9 and check out this tar baby I got caught up in.)

 I soon realized the entire affair was an exercise in futility, so extracted myself from it.
 It was an exercise in futility because it was a blatant case of the confirmation bias writ large.
 But my aggravation hasn’t gone to waste because I’ve been waiting for an excuse to write a little essay on the confirmation bias that plagues us all.
-Who knew fate, in the guise of Ducks Dodger, would give me the prod I needed.
+Who knew fate, in the guise of Duck Dodgers, would give me the prod I needed.